-- The Indian government launched an investigation into police abuse after a mobile news site, launched by a Knight Fellow, reported on a village raid in which officers burned homes, raped women and killed two people.
+- The Indian government launched an investigation into police abuse after a mobile news site, launched by a Knight Fellow, reported on a village raid in which officers burned homes, raped women, and killed two people.

 - Made hundreds of journalists and leading newsrooms safer, especially along the dangerous U.S.-Mexican border.
-A prominent Mexican newspaper created their first digital security protocols and plans.
-Two journalists have also credited a Knight Fellow’s training with saving their lives.

 In addition, ICFJ Knight Fellows have become global thought leaders on how to use technology to improve news coverage.
 They are routinely invited to global journalism conferences as featured speakers.
-Their work also appears regularly on the Knight International Media Innovators page on the International Journalists Network (IJNet) website, which reaches at least 165,000 media professionals monthly.
+Their work also appears regularly on the Knight International Media Innovators page on the International Journalists Network (IJNet) website, which reaches at least 180,000 media professionals monthly.

 Because ICFJ selects top-notch professionals for the program, their work continues to transform the field long after their Fellowships have ended.
 Some past Fellows now have teaching positions at major U.S. and international universities, where they are training a new generation in digital media innovation.
 One Fellow continues to hold the largest digital journalism conference in Latin America, while another created the leading investigative journalism group in the former Soviet bloc.
 Another spearheaded a mobile news project that continues to change the lives of marginalized people in rural India.